E Philip St, Salford M3 7LE

 ‘To the South, There is a Great Land’

-Curated by Andrew Hunt, the artist and curator consider community support in relation to contemporary art, football, and specifically Luton Town Football Club by repositioning specific local culture in the south within the context of Salford, Greater Manchester.
+Dominic Allan.
+'To the South There is a Great Land' Curated by Andrew Hunt.
+The artist and curator consider community support in relation to contemporary art, football, and specifically Luton Town Football Club by repositioning specific local culture in the south within the context of Salford, Greater Manchester.
 Based on growing up in Luton (Allan and Hunt were both born in Luton and Dunstable Hospital and grew up in the area,) this new work considers personal geography as an underdog.
 This is a full-frontal archaic art installation as an intellectualised, extended ‘away day’.
 With the honest ‘village voice’ repurposed within Salford.

 History Buffet Aftermath

 Small scale sculptures respond to the notion of the consumption of ideas and discarding ideas as a central theme of the work.
 Exaggerating the dimensions of the ordinary through the associative power of objects, their pareidolia-like readings are an analysis of the unexpected.